-To get to know about process sheet and its structure read out the article.
+To get to know about the process sheet and its structure, read out the article.

-We all know what a blueprint is and how it works; so trust me when I say a process sheet works exactly like a blueprint.
+We all know what a blueprint is and how it works, so trust me when I say a process sheet works precisely like a blueprint.
 This article finds out all about process sheets and how they are done.

-This rule book actually focuses on converting the raw materials into the final finished product; getting the job done systematically.
+This rule book focuses on converting the raw materials into the final finished product, getting the job done systematically.

-It not only outlines the detailed mechanisms but also describes each and every event in a step-by-step manner.
-This is where the importance of the manufacturing process sheet lies.
+It not only outlines the detailed mechanisms but also describes every event in a step-by-step manner.
+That is where the importance of the manufacturing process sheet lies.

-Firms with infrequent productions, a complex production pattern, or elaborate and irregular steps are required to follow a process chart efficiently.
+Firms with infrequent productions, a complex production pattern, or elaborate and irregular steps must follow a process chart efficiently.

 In fact, the process sheet is developed way before a firm actually starts operating.
-This helps in having control over operations from day one.
+That helps in having control over operations from day one.